 Performance students gain a comprehensive and interdisciplinary acting education that prepares them for the challenges of contemporary, classical, new works, acting for the camera, and musical theater performance.
 The Performance program accepts a class every three years.

 Stage management students gain a broad base of knowledge in directing, technical direction, scenery, costumes, and/or lighting as well as production management, company management, and front-of-house administration.

 Master of Arts

 The theatre department’s Master of Arts program is designed to deepen the student’s knowledge and understanding of the theatre.
 Focus is on developing strong research skills culminating in completion of a thesis and reading list.
-A minimum of 31 semester hours of credit (12 are electives) approved by student's advisor and student's committee are required.
+No applications are being accepted at this time.

 For more information regarding our graduate programs contact our graduate coordinator, Nate Bynum at email@example.com.